Other crops (descriptive lists)

 Winter Rye and winter triticale commentary

-Winter rye and winter triticale harvest results - yields down
+Winter rye and winter triticale Recommended Lists harvest results - it’s a mixed picture

 AHDB Descriptive Lists (DL) rather than Recommend Lists (RL) are published for winter rye and winter triticale.
 DLs are used where recommendation is not appropriate, but for which there is a wish to provide some descriptive data within the RL system.
 The varieties on the DL are those for which seed should be available.
 Far fewer trials are run than for the RLs and differences between varieties should be treated with more caution.

-All trials for the AHDB winter rye and winter triticale lists have now reported in and it’s not good for either crop, with average yield of the control varieties down compared with the five-year average.
+All trials for the AHDB winter rye and winter triticale lists have now reported in and it’s a mixed picture, with average yield of the control varieties down for winter triticale, but well up for winter rye compared with the five-year average.

 Yields